About the Program

 CRRS 1010, 2 credits

 This course guides students through the lifelong career exploration and decision-making process, using various career planning strategies and resources.
 It includes an examination of individual strengths, personality types, interests, values, and skills.
-Student will explore the world of work, examine educational options, and establish specific goals.
+Students will explore the world of work, examine educational options, and establish specific goals.
 The course presents processes for determining what gives meaning to students’ lives and integrating the work role with other life roles.